 PUBLISHED: April 2016 ISBN: 9780994130013 Limpbound, 234 x 153mm.
-352 pages. \$39.99 LOOK INSIDE AUTHOR Q&A EBOOK AVAILABLE EXPERIENCE OF A LIFETIME TEXT EXTRACT The First World War is often depicted as a fundamentally negative historical event. [...]
+352 pages. \$39.99

+EXPERIENCE OF A LIFETIME TEXT EXTRACT The First World War is often depicted as a fundamentally negative historical event. [...]
 Yet this popular understanding of the First World War suffers from four major problems.
 First, it discusses the conflict by reference to subsequent events and present-day concerns, particularly the Second World War and the geopolitical situation in the Middle East, rather than from the perspective of those who were alive at the time.
 Secondly, it centres on the development of 'over-arching theories' - 'the lost generation', 'the birth of the modern' and the 'end of innocence' - while omitting contradictory occurrences and neglecting specific details.
 Thirdly, it focuses on a narrow group of sources and the subjects they cover, meaning that trench warfare on parts of the western front often comes to represent the war as a whole.
 Finally, the dominant narrative implies a form of mass paralysis, where participants were powerless to avoid being caught up in a general decline from optimism to disillusionment.
 Analysing the First World War via the medium of experiences allows these difficulties to be overcome.
 A focus on specific episodes militates against present-centredness by requiring an extensive use of primary sources.
 If letters, diaries, memoirs, official documents and interviews cannot entirely bridge the gap between the historian and the past, they do offer the best way to narrow it.
 Accessing and reproducing the words of contemporaries facilitates a much deeper understanding of how they perceived events and why they reacted to them in a particular fashion.

-LITERATURE AND POETRY Poetry Aotearoa Yearbook 2024 Edited by tracey slaughter For the 2024 edition of the Poetry Aotearoa Yearbook, editor Tracey Slaughter has once again hit the zeitgeist in her selection of 101 new poems from an exhaustive submission process.
-Another packed issue, #58 showcases the raw and the vital - including from this year's featured poet, Carin Smeaton - and a blistering introduction from Slaughter herself.
+Poetry Aotearoa Yearbook 2025 EDITED BY TRACEY SLAUGHTER For the 2025 edition of the Poetry Aotearoa Yearbook, editor Tracey Slaughter has once again hit the zeitgeist in her selection of 141 new poems from an exhaustive submission process.
+Another packed issue, #59 showcases the raw and the vital - including from this year's featured poet, Mark Prisco - and a blistering introduction from Slaughter herself.
 In addition there are excellent reviews of a crop of recent poetry books.

 With work by both established and emerging New Zealand poets, the Yearbook is essential reading for all poetry fans.

 TRACEY SLAUGHTER is a poet and a short story writer.
 She teaches creative writing at the University of Waikato.
 She has been the editor of the Poetry Aotearoa Yearbook since 2020.

+PUBLISHED: August 2025

+ISBN: 9781991016973

-PUBLISHED: March 2024 ISBN: 9781991016706 Limpbound, 200 x 148mm.
-336 pages. \$37
+Limpbound, 200 x 148mm.
+352 pages. \$37